dwani-ai/indic-translate-server/README.md

 ## Overview

-This project sets up an Indic translation server using Docker Compose, allowing translation between various languages including English, Kannada, Hindi, and others.
+This project sets up an Indic translation server, allowing translation between various languages including English, Kannada, Hindi, and others.
 It utilizes models from AI4Bharat to perform translations.

+We suggest to use non-distilled models for better translation.

 ###  Languages Supported
 Here is the list of languages supported by the IndicTrans2 models: